LeiMa0324/Hamlet/README.md

 ----

  For the first three experiments, we run two methods varying:
-* the events per window
+* The events per window
-* the number of queries
+* The number of queries

  For the last experiment, we run two methods varying:
-* the events per window
+* The events per window
-* the burst size
+* The burst size

  In each of these methods, we run the models several iterations and log the results of latency, throughput and memory for each model in each iteration.